nicklas-bryntesson/next-contentful-drinks/README.md

 ### Sprint 4 - Give user capability to like Drinks

 How do i give the user the capability to like a drink and sort drinks by likes and save this to firebase.
+Look into the best practices for this in a SSG enviroment.
+(Right now my thinking goes towards rendering a skeleton component and fetching the data with axios and then using js to update the UI... 🤔)

 ### Sprint 5 - Create User page